CrewChat

 2026-04-28-multimodal-gradient

-We stopped building.
-Shipped something else.
-And came back with a clearer problem.
+We stopped building & came back with a clearer objective.

 A place to message people on set